Ukraine pushes to try alleged war crimes as fighting rages

 “I have never seen so many bodies,” said Kravchenko, who worked in Crimea, which Russia annexed in 2014, and the Donbas, where Russia-backed separatists have been fighting the Ukrainian government since 2014, before moving onto Bucha.
 “I can see only one pattern: Where Russians saw civilians, they shot them immediately without explanation.”

-Associated Press reporter Oleksandr Stashevskyi and Frontline producer Tom Jennings in Kyiv contributed.
+Associated Press reporter Oleksandr Stashevskyi and Frontline producers Tom Jennings and Annie Wong in Kyiv contributed to this report.

 Follow all AP stories on the war in Ukraine at https://apnews.com/hub/russia-ukraine